Best sparkling wine: the perfect bubbles for 2025

 The table below offers examples for each style for a better understanding.

-Body Type Top Producers Grape Varieties Structure & Flavor
+Body Type Winemakers Grape Varieties Structure & Flavor

-Light-bodied Villa Jolanda, Lieb Cellars, Lamarca Glera, Moscato Bianco, Pinot Blanc, Chenin Blanc Crisp and refreshing with high acidity, flavors of green apple, pear, citrus, white flowers
+Light bodied Villa Jolanda, Lieb Cellars, Lamarca Glera, Moscato Bianco, Pinot Blanc, Chenin Blanc Crisp with high acidity and flavors of green apple and white flowers

-Medium-bodied Stella Rosa sparkling wine, Kornell, Argyle, Taittinger Macabeo, Pinot Noir, Chardonnay, Balanced and fruit-driven with fine mousse, notes of stone fruit, citrus, almond, and light toast
+Medium bodied Stella Rosa sparkling wine, Kornell, Argyle, Taittinger Macabeo, Pinot Noir, Chardonnay, Balanced with fine mousse and notes of stone fruit, citrus and almond

-Full-bodied Freixenet sparkling wine, Champagne Bollinger, Louis Roederer Chardonnay, Pinot Noir, Pinot Meunier Rich, creamy texture with persistent bubbles, notes of brioche, nuts, honey, and aged fruit
+Full bodied Freixenet sparkling wine, Champagne Bollinger, Louis Roederer Chardonnay, Pinot Noir, Pinot Meunier Rich and creamy texture with persistent bubbles and notes of brioche and aged fruit

 Light bodied sparkling wine